Assxios/Boot2root/writeup1.md

 // Although I wrote any address, if you want the program to terminate properly, you need to put the address of exit.
 ```

+We already know the size of the padding (*see ret2shellcode*), so we just need to find the address of system and the address of "/bin/sh".
 Let's find the address of system with `gdb`:
 ```
 (gdb) p system